Skip to Content

 Scrape down the sides, add the egg and beat to combine.

-Add baking powder, salt, and cocoa powder and mix together on low.
+Add baking soda, salt, and cocoa powder and mix together on low.
 Once incorporated, add the flour.
 Stir until just mixed.

 Use a muffin size scoop to create cookie balls.
 Place them on a silpat lined cookie sheet, then cover with plastic wrap.